doublemul/ADER/README.md

 This is our implementation for the paper:
 [ADER: Adaptively Distilled Exemplar Replay towards Continual Learning for Session-based Recommendation](https://dl.acm.org/doi/abs/10.1145/3383313.3412218)
 Author: Fei Mi*, Xiaoyu Lin*, Boi Faltings
-Please cite our paper if you use the code or datasets.
+Please cite our paper if you use the code or datasets:

+    @inproceedings{Mi2020ADER,
+    author = {Mi, Fei and Lin, Xiaoyu and Faltings, Boi}, title = {ADER: Adaptively Distilled Exemplar Replay Towards Continual Learning for Session-Based Recommendation}, year = {2020},
+    booktitle = {Fourteenth ACM Conference on Recommender Systems}, pages = {408–413},
+    series = {RecSys '20}
+    }

 ## Table of Contents
 - [Background](#background)